-This is a tutorial on how to make upcycled patchwork denim fabric bowls out of your old jeans.
+This tutorial is on making upcycled patchwork denim fabric mache bowls from your old jeans.
 Best of all, it doesn’t require any sewing.

-I don’t know if you have noticed but patchwork denim is on-trend at the moment.
-The trend is universal from high-end fashion brands such as Prada and Gucci, to high street clothes shops.
-The popularity of denim patchwork at the moment gave me the inspiration to make these denim bowls.
+I don’t know if you have noticed, but patchwork denim is on-trend.
+The trend is universal, from high-end fashion brands such as Prada and Gucci to high street clothes shops.
+The popularity of denim patchwork inspired me to make these denim fabric mache bowls.

 I experimented by making a small patchwork denim bowl.
-This turned out so well it gave me the confidence to go large and make a big patchwork denim bowl.
-The technique worked really well.
-The bowls are surprisingly sturdy.
+This turned out so well that it gave me the confidence to go large and make a big denim fruit bowl.
+The technique worked well.
+The fabric mache bowls are surprisingly sturdy.

 We’re a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

-What You Need To Make No-Sew Fabric Bowls
+What You Need To Make Fabric Mache Bowls

-- Denim scraps, if you can use the denim from three different pairs of jeans in different shades of indigo, all the better.
-Thinner softer well-worn denim scraps work better than stiff thicker pieces of denim.
+- Denim scraps; if you can use the denim from three pairs of jeans in different shades of indigo, all the better.
+Thinner, softer, well-worn denim scraps work better than stiff, thicker pieces.
 You will also need a denim waistband from a pair of jeans.
 This is a great way to repurpose clothes that cannot be donated.

 - Bowl to use as a mould – the size of the bowl will determine the finished size of your fabric bowls.